 "I have always been delighted by the connections that flowers can create.
-They are such simple things, yet such a wondrous gift.
-From nature to us, from me to you, naturally."
+They are such simple things, yet such a wondrous gift."

 Flowers are a source of joy and pleasure, to me and to many others.
 But the environmental cost of raising mass market flowers is not sustainable, nor is the carbon footprint of bringing them to market.
 Blooms bought in the supermarket, inexpensive and lovely though they may be, are often drenched in noxious chemicals and preservatives.
 We grow our own flowers using natural methods.
 Our location and proximity to our primary market in Washington, D.C., not only helps minimize our carbon footprint; it ensures the freshness of our flowers and allows us to raise seasonal and perishable blooms that would never survive the commercial market.